 2.6 Scholarship Policy.
-(Approved 11/25/2023)
+(Approved 5/8/25)

-PWCF holds and administers certain funds that provide scholarships through a variety of channels, including the PEF Herold & Connie Mahoney Community Achievement Awards, the PWC Endowment Fund at Santa Rosa Junior College, and through PWCF's proprietary Scholarship Program.
-The PWCF Scholarship Program provides scholarships to Petaluma graduating high school seniors to enable the recipients to further their education at an eligible educational institution.
+PWCF holds and administers funds that provide scholarships to Petaluma graduating high school seniors to enable the recipients to further their education at an eligible educational institution.
 In accordance with IRS rules, to be tax-free to the recipients the scholarships must be used for tuition and fees, books, supplies, or required equipment.
 Funds are taxable to the recipient if they are used for other expenses such as room and board, transportation, or optional equipment.

 The PWCF Board works closely with the PWC Committee to administer the Scholarship Program.
-The PWC Committee and the PWCF Board together shall annually determine the number and dollar amount of scholarships to be granted in the current year, including PWCF Scholarships, PEF Community Service Awards, and any contributions to the PWC Endowment Fund at SRJC, from available scholarship funds.
+The PWC Committee and the PWCF Board together shall annually determine the number and dollar amount of scholarships to be granted in the current year from available scholarship funds.
 Adequate funds must be held in reserve to offset costs associated with scholarship fund awards, a proportionate share of administrative expenses of the Foundation, and agreed upon amounts to be carried over to fund future scholarships.
 PWCF Scholarship Program Endowed funds and Donor designated funds, and any interest thereon, are excluded from available scholarship funds.
 Donor designated funds will be granted pursuant to the Donors' wishes.